 By clearly communicating and integrating your company’s core values with the processes such as recruitment and performance management, you can increase employee engagement which in turn leads to higher productivity and reduced turnover.
 In my future posts, I’ll be covering how to integrate core values into recruitment and performance management processes in more details.
 Let’s take a more proactive role when it comes to core values.

-alignment, competency iceberg, core values, how to communicate core values, performance appraisals, performance management, performance reviews, recognition links to ROI, recruiting
+alignment, competency iceberg, core values, how to communicate core values, performance appraisals, performance management, recognition links to ROI, recruiting